-Directors are to devote the necessary time and care, and to ensure they have the competence required, to effectively protect and promote the interests of the company and its owners.
-To enable it to make well-founded decisions, the chief executive officer is to provide the board with the necessary background information and documentation for its work, both before and between board meetings.
+Directors are to devote the necessary time and care, and to ensure they have the competence required, to effectively safeguard and promote the interests of the company and its owners.
+Each director is to act independently and with integrity in the interests of the company and all of its shareholders.

-- 5.1 Each director is to form an independent opinion on each matter considered by the board and to request whatever information he or she believes necessary for the board to make well-founded decisions. - 5.2 Each director is obliged to acquire the knowledge of the company's operations, organisation, markets etc., required for the assignment.
+- 5.1 Each director is to form an independent opinion on each matter considered by the board and to request whatever information he or she believes necessary for the board to make well-founded decisions. - 5.2 Each director is to acquire continuously the knowledge of the company's operations, organisation, markets etc. that is necessary to carry out the assignment.